MayamaTakeshi/sip-lab/README.md

   - add suport for T.38 fax
   - add support for WebRTC
   - add support for video playing/recording from/to file
+  - use prebuildify-cross to support multiple OSs and OS versions.

 ### Installation

-This is an node.js addon and it is known to work on Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, Debian 10 and Debian 11 (it is known to not work on Debian 8 unless the app is built locally).
+This is an node.js addon and it is known to work on Debian 11, Debian 10, Ubuntu 22.04 and Ubuntu 20.04.
-It is distributed with prebuild binaries for node.js 15.0.0 and above (but built for Debian 11).
+It is distributed with prebuild binaries for node.js 15.0.0 and above (but built for Debian 11.
+For other Debian versions or for Ubuntu a local built of the addon will be executed.
+Being the case, be patient as the build process will take several minutes to complete).

 To install it, first install some dependencies:
 ```
 apt install build-essential automake autoconf libtool libspeex-dev libopus-dev libsdl2-dev libavdevice-dev libswscale-dev libv4l-dev libopencore-amrnb-dev libopencore-amrwb-dev libvo-amrwbenc-dev libvo-amrwbenc-dev libboost-dev libtiff-dev libpcap-dev libssl-dev uuid-dev cmake
 ```

-Then install sip-lab:
+Then install sip-lab (local build of the addon might be triggered here if this is not Debian 11):
 ```
 npm install sip-lab
 ```